WikiHint: A Human-Annotated Dataset for Hint Ranking and Generation: Introduction

-In this paper, we propose the first dataset for the Automatic Hint Generation (HG) task, called \datasetname\footnote{\url{https://github.com/DataScienceUIBK/WikiHint}} which has been manually constructed and designed for both hint generation as well as evaluation.
-We next explore the performance of various LLMs in generating hints across different scenarios, including vanilla and finetuned models.
-We also examine the quality of the generated hints using both answer-aware and answer-agnostic approaches.
-Finally, we assess the effectiveness of a novel evaluation method for hint ranking called \evaluatorname and compare it with other automatic evaluation techniques.
-To sum up, we make the following contributions in this paper: \begin{itemize} \item We release the first manually created dataset called \datasetname for HG task containing 5,000 hints and 1,000 questions. \item We propose an automatic evaluation method for ranking hints called \evaluatorname and compare with other evaluation methods. \item We finetune and evaluate LLMs on \datasetname to assess the dataset quality and LLMs capabilities in hint generation and ranking. \item We present several novel observations, including the findings of a positive correlation between hint convergence and helpfulness, an inverse correlation between their length and helpfulness, and the superiority of the answer-aware approach over the answer-agnostic approach.
-In general, our research can contribute to fostering research in explainable AI for education~\cite{KHOSRAVI2022100074}.
+In summary, we make the following contributions in this paper: \begin{itemize} \item We release the first manually created dataset called \datasetname for the HG task containing 5,000 hints and 1,000 questions. \item We propose an automatic evaluation method for ranking hints called \evaluatorname and compare with other evaluation methods. \item We finetune and evaluate diverse LLMs on \datasetname to assess the dataset quality and LLMs' capabilities in hint generation and ranking. \item We present several novel observations, including the findings of a positive correlation between hint convergence and helpfulness, an inverse correlation between hint length and helpfulness, and the superiority of the answer-aware approach over the answer-agnostic approach in hint generation. \end{itemize}